-At least three games will be created and evaluated with seniors (n=150) based on the ergonomic requirements found in the literature in winter 2014.
-Interviews and short questionnaires (q) will be administered to determine the degree of seniors approval regarding the design (2 q X 12 criteria), user-friendliness (2 q X 9 criteria), and readability (1 q X 13 criteria).
+At least three games will be created and evaluated with seniors (n=150) based on the ergonomic principles found in the literature between now and May, 2013.
+Interviews and short questionnaires (q) will be administered in summer, 2013 to determine the degree of seniors approval regarding the design (2 q X 12 criteria), user-friendliness (2 q X 9 criteria), and readability (1 q X 13 criteria).
 A descriptive analysis will allow us to create a picture of the important considerations for the use of digital games as a learning medium for seniors.
+The preliminary results will be discussed during the presentation in August, 2013.